Lioncourt19/EamonConverter/README.md

 * Whitespace is collapsed in Room, Artifact, Effect, and Monster descriptions.
 * Artifact names are converted to lowercase. (e.g. "bag of gold coins")
 * Monster names are converted to capitalized case. (e.g. "Brave Sir Robin")
+* Monster names appearing within an artifact's name field will be converted to capitalized case to match the monster object
+* Artifacts whose name contains "dead" are automatically assigned the "dead body" type (13)
 * Dungeon title is converted to capitalized case.

 ## ToDo